 Welcome.
 We are The Markup (https://themarkup.org/) — a new nonpartisan, nonprofit journalism organization in New York City.
 We're hiring!

 Our mission is to investigate and illuminate the societal effects of new technologies.
 With little accountability or oversight, technology is affecting who we vote for, how we raise our kids, who is able to get housing, jobs, healthcare and a comfortable life.
 We will investigate these impacts, with the goal of holding the powerful to account, raising the cost of bad behavior, and spurring reforms.
-We begin publishing in 2019.
+We begin publishing later this year.

 We strongly encourage applicants who are people of color, LGBTQ, women, people with disabilities, and/or formerly incarcerated people, and a college degree is not required.
 If reasonable accommodation is needed to participate in the job application or interview process, please contact email@example.com.
 We are an equal opportunity employer, and we do not discriminate on the basis of race, color, religion, creed, age, sexual orientation, gender identity or expression, marital status, country of origin, citizenship, ancestry, physical or mental disability, veteran status, or any other category protected by local, state, or federal laws.